 Learning the ‘knowledge’

-Research shows that London taxi drivers have a greater volume of grey matter in their hippocampus and therefore they have deep neural networks, enabling them to store, access, and utilize their ‘knowledge.’
+Research shows that London taxi drivers have a greater volume of grey matter in their hippocampus, enabling them to store, access, and utilize their ‘knowledge.’

 Representing the world through ontologies

 Representing real-world environments requires more general and flexible representations than artificial ones – such as game simulations. **Ontological engineering** is the name given to the study of representing, naming, and defining such categories of information.

 After all, it’s not straightforward.
 AI must capture events, times, physical objects, and beliefs to support reasoning.
 Such knowledge can be held within frameworks known as ‘upper ontologies,’ with more general concepts such as abstract objects and generalized events found at the top.
 More specific ones are found at the bottom, including measurements, like times and weights, and things, like animals, and vegetables.